Hospital Calls Police to Stop Texas Sheriff Deputy Getting Ivermectin: 'The Medicine Will Kill Him’

 Trying to get Ivermectin Early

 On Sept.
 20, Erin said Jason started “not feeling great” and the next day started running a fever.
-A couple days later, they were running errands and decided to get something to eat.
+A couple of days later, they were running errands and decided to get something to eat.
 “I got him some potato salad, and he couldn’t taste it.
 And so he went to a lab and got tested, and it came back positive,'' Erin recalled.

 She said a few days after the test, Jason started having breathing problems.